dawn-search/dawnsearch/doc/data.md

+# Data

 Data is stored in dawnsearch.sql and usearch.index.
+The default directory is ./data, but you can change this through DawnSearch.toml.

 If you rsync them, it's useful to use --compress and --progess.